jeffijoe/awilix/README.md

   ])
 ```

-This way `timeout` is only available to the modules it was configured for.
+Now `timeout` is only available to the modules it was configured for.

 **IMPORTANT**: the way this works is by wrapping the `cradle` in another proxy that provides the returned values from the `inject` function.
 This means if you pass along the injected cradle object, anything with access to it can access the local injections.